bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 # mac of &lt;operating system&gt;

-Returns `True` if the client computer is a Macintosh.
+Returns `True` if the computer is a Macintosh.

 {{#example}}
 Q: mac of operating system